New Century Party

 • Give workers Right of First Refusal to buy when businesses sell or close, with a 120-day window.

-• Create the Saskatchewan Co-operative Development Agency (SCDA) as a single access point.
+• Create the Saskatchewan Co-operative Development Agency (SCDA).

 • Provide financing guarantees, legal teams, and training to convert firms into co-ops.